 The accompanying financial statements have been prepared assuming the Company will continue as a going concern, which contemplates, among other things, the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company had net loss of approximately \$5.2 million and \$6,000 for the years ended December 31, 2016 and 2015, respectively, and had net cash used in operating activities of approximately \$2.9 million and \$729,000 for the years ended December 31, 2016 and 2015, respectively.
+The Company had net losses of approximately \$6.5 million and \$5.2 million for the years ended December 31, 2017 and 2016, respectively, and had net cash used in operating activities of approximately \$2.2 million and \$2.9 million for the years ended December 31, 2017 and 2016, respectively.
 These matters, among others, raise substantial doubt about the Company's ability to continue as a going concern.

-During the years ended December 31, 2016 and 2015, the operations of the Company have been funded through the sale of treasury shares on the Frankfurt Stock Exchange and issuance of notes payable, convertible notes payable and lines of credit provided by related party.
+During the years ended December 31, 2017 and 2016, the operations of the Company have been funded through the issuance of notes payable, convertible notes payable and lines of credit provided by a related party.
 The Company will attempt to secure additional equity or debt financing until such time as its operations are self sufficient.
 The Company cannot be certain that additional funding will be available on acceptable terms, or at all.
 To the extent that the Company raises additional funds by issuing equity securities, the Company's stockholders may experience significant dilution.
 Any debt financing, if available, may involve restrictive covenants that impact the Company's ability to conduct business.
 If the Company is not able to raise additional capital when required or on acceptable terms, the Company may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more product candidates or relinquish or otherwise dispose of rights to technologies.